Blog

 Benefits of BILL Spend & Expense

-When it comes to business cards, the BILL Divvy Corporate Card* (issued by Cross River Bank, member FDIC) comes with BILL Spend & Expense software that's free to use.
+When it comes to business cards, the BILL Divvy Card powered by Visa* (issued by Cross River Bank, member FDIC) comes with BILL Spend & Expense software that's free to use.

 While it isn’t technically a credit card, this powerful business charge card and the free-to-use software that comes with it offer all the other benefits listed above, and a whole lot more.